-While the Australian Department of Health recognises that liquid nicotine may not be harmless, it nevertheless realises that vaping is less harmful than smoking and is good public health policy.
+While the Australian Department of Health recognises that liquid nicotine may not be harmless, it nevertheless realises that vaping is less harmful than smoking and is a good public health policy.

-In the past, misinformation distributed in certain areas claimed that liquid nicotine was still illegal, but these claims were false.
-Under the TGA Personal Importation Scheme, every citizen in Australia is entitled to importing nicotine liquid in to Australia if they have a proper prescription.
+In the past, misinformation in certain areas claimed that liquid nicotine was still illegal, but these claims were false.
+Under the TGA Personal Importation Scheme, every citizen in Australia can import nicotine liquid into Australia if they have a proper prescription.

-Tourists are also able to bring their vaping equipment and supplies with them when they visit Australia.
+Tourists can also bring their vaping equipment and supplies when visiting Australia.

-Read our full guide on – Flying to Australia with Vape Gear & Nicotine E-Liquids
+Read our complete guide on – Flying to Australia with Vape Gear & Nicotine E-Liquids.